Why hire an advisor for a lender-required swap?

 Derivatives experts with unmatched perspective

 Chatham brings transparency to each of these components and leverages its expertise and market awareness to ensure that the borrower gets best possible terms and has no surprises over the term of the swap.
-Chatham is the market leading advisor for interest rate swaps, executing over 7,000 swaps every year.
-And with over 600 employees globally, 3,000 clients, and $750 billion in transaction volume annually, Chatham helps real estate investors maximize their value in the capital markets, every day.
+Chatham is the market leading advisor for interest rate swaps, executing over 6,000 swaps every year.
+And with over 700 employees globally, 3,500 clients, and $1 trillion transaction volume annually, Chatham helps real estate investors maximize their value in the capital markets, every day.

 Ready to execute an interest rate swap?